 In 2002, a new module was launched to provide guidance on sustainable management of wineries.
 Following wide industry consultation, in 2007 New Zealand Winegrowers (the industry body) announced a bold Sustainability Policy aimed at having all New Zealand wines being produced under independently audited environmental programmes by 2012.

-Although developed relatively recently, the SWNZ winery programme has been adopted relatively quickly - approximately *98% of the vineyard producing area is included in the program as of 2020.
+Although developed relatively recently, the SWNZ winery programme has been adopted relatively quickly - approximately *97% of the NZ vineyard producing area is included in the program as of 2021.

 Sustainability is a Culture - to thrive with limited resources, the need to treasure what we have.

 Pillars of Sustainability: Biodiversity • By-Products • Soil • Air • Water • Energy • Pest & Disease Management • Business • People and more recently Climate Change.